-Jeff Roller is the sixth generation of potters in the Tafoya family from Santa Clara Pueblo in New Mexico’s Rio Grande River Valley.
+Jeff Roller is among the sixth generation of potters in the Tafoya family, from Santa Clara Pueblo in New Mexico’s Rio Grande River Valley.

 As the son of Toni Roller and grandson of Margaret Tafoya, he was exposed to the finest work in traditional pueblo pottery.
 He began making his own pottery at the age of nine.

 Growing up, Jeff worked on pottery mostly during the summertime and exhibited his work along side his mother at various shows.

 As a young adult, Jeff established himself as an award winning artist and in 1988 he left his job as an engineering technician with the State of New Mexico and devoted himself full time to his work as an artist.
 Jeff remained true to traditional Santa Clara pottery in the spirit of his grandmother, but he also started to develop an absolutely unique style in traditionally made pottery.
 This included sculpted animal figures on lids and sculpted animal busts which emerge from various shapes of pots.
 This style of pieces became a deep passion and Jeff's sculpting abilities developed and grew over time.